Bornova: Shopping and leisure

 One of the two largest shopping malls of İzmir, Forum Bornova, extending over 67,000 square meters, is located in Bornova.
 It includes an IKEA store, a MIGROS superstore, seven movie theaters, and other leisure and entertainment facilities.
 Bornova's other shopping mall, Park Bornova, was, at 33,000 square meters, İzmir's largest at the time of its opening and the first to fit the description of a modern shopping mall in the city.
 It is still İzmir's largest outlet center and boasts of its own movie theaters, 8-lane indoor bowling and an entertainment center (Smart Play) with various games.

-Bornova's open market days or bazaars (held every Wednesday and Sunday) are also well known in the region and a surprising variety of fresh fruits, vegetables, clothing, kitchenware and crafted products can be found by joining the youthful crowd of the market.
+Bornova's open market days or bazaars (held every Wednesday and Sunday) are also well known in the region and have a variety of fresh fruits, vegetables, clothing, kitchenware and crafted products can be found by joining the crowd of the market.

 There are three theater buildings in Bornova, the one located inside the town's central park, Uğur Mumcu Theater being the most popular.
 The one museum located within Bornova is Ege University's large Natural History Museum, integrated into the university structure and it is the second largest in Turkey in its field after that MTA in Ankara.
 There are five libraries with a collection of books numbering 32,378 in total (excepting Ege University library) and three congress centers, all three privately managed within the structure of Bornova's single large hotel.